cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     add a label with key `k8s.enterprisedb.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnp reload` subcommand.

+!!!
+Important
+    When a user defined metric overwrites an already existing metric the instance manager prints a json warning log, containing the message:`Query with the same name already found.
+Overwriting the existing one.` and a key `queryName` containing the overwritten query name.

 #### Example of a user defined metric

 Here you can see an example of a `ConfigMap` containing a single custom query,